stefanocudini/labshub/README.md

 # LabsHub

-A static site generator to create an Hub to organizing a set of NPM packages by keywords
+A static site generator for create an Hub to organizing a set of NPM packages by keywords

 LabsHub generate automatically a nice and simple user interface that shows projects including their name, description and allows you to search through the keywords defined in each *package.json* files.